 Overall, there is a bit of visible trailing left behind fast-moving objects, particularly in darker scenes, but unless you’re a hardcore FPS gamer, it’s certainly tolerable.

 AMD FreeSync allows you to synchronize the monitor’s refresh rate with GPU’s frame rates.
-As a result, you get a variable refresh rate which gets rid of all screen tearing and stuttering as long as your FPS rate is within the monitor’s VRR range which in this case amounts to 60-165Hz/FPS.
+As a result, you get a variable refresh rate that gets rid of all screen tearing and stuttering as long as your FPS is within the monitor’s VRR range, which in this case amounts to 60-165Hz/FPS.

 Below 60FPS, LFC (Low Framerate Compensation) comes into play and forces the display to multiply the frame rate for a smoother performance.
-For instance, at 50FPS, the refresh rate will go to 100Hz.
+For instance, at 50FPS, the refresh rate will go to 150Hz.

-While not certified by NVIDIA as G-SYNC compatible, we didn’t detect any issues when using FreeSync with compatible NVIDIA graphics cards.
+While not certified by NVIDIA as G-SYNC compatible, you can use FreeSync with compatible NVIDIA graphics cards.

-Moving on, the MSI MAG271R 165Hz gaming display has a 5-way OSD joystick placed at the back of the monitor and a very user-friendly menu which make for effortless and quick OSD adjustments.
+Moving on, the MSI MAG271R 165Hz gaming display has a 5-way OSD joystick placed at the back of the monitor and a very user-friendly menu, which makes for effortless and quick OSD adjustments.

-Useful gaming features include the Game Mode pre-calibrated picture presets (FPS, Racing, RTS, RPG, and User), Screen Assistance (custom crosshairs), and Night Vision which is essentially Black Tuner 2.
+Useful gaming features include the Game Mode pre-calibrated picture presets (FPS, Racing, RTS, RPG, and User), Screen Assistance (custom crosshairs), and Night Vision, which is mainly Black Tuner 2.

-When set to ‘A.I.’, the Night Vision features increases visibility of objects in the dark without over-exposing the bright areas.
+When set to ‘A.I.,’ the Night Vision features increase visibility of objects in the dark without over-exposing the bright areas.